ethanabrooks/dissertation/introduction.typ

 _inner-loop_ optimizes performance on a specific task and an _outer-loop_ optimizes the learning procedure of the inner-loop.
-Some approaches use gradient updates for both levels #cite(<finn2017model>)#cite(<stadie2018some>), while others others use gradients only for the outer-loop and train some kind of learned update rule for the inner-loop.
+Some approaches use gradient updates for both levels #cite(<finn2017model>)#cite(<stadie2018some>), while others use gradients only for the outer-loop and train some kind of learned update rule for the inner-loop.

 == In-Context Learning
 A common approach to learning an update rule involves learning some latent